Cannabis in Australia: Slang

 PGR stands for Plant Growth Regulator.
-Plant growth regulators are often used outlaw motorcycle gangs and other organised crime syndicates.
+Plant growth regulators are often used by outlaw motorcycle gangs and other organised crime syndicates.
 Cannabis is grown with Plant growth regulators to increase harvestable weight, at the expense of quality.

 Cannabis grown with PGR's lack the terpene, flavonoid and cannabinoid profiles usually found in Cannabis.
 Plants grown with PGRs can lead to adverse health effects.
 The most commonly used PGR in Australia is thought to be Paclobutrazol, though others are used too.